devtanc/aws-profile-switcher/readme.md

     -i, --index    <optional>  The index of the profile to make the default profile (from list command)
 ```

-*The alias for 'current' was 'curr' previous to v1.0.0
+_*The alias for the 'current' command was 'curr' previous to v1.0.0_

-Examples given the following `~/.aws/credentials` file:
+Examples
+-
+Given the following `~/.aws/credentials` file.
+(This is not a sequence of commands.
+Assume each is done in a separate environment on the file below)

 ```
 [default]